by Dr. David Minkoff November 03, 2022 4 min read

-When our sleep is below normal, when it’s broken up or thrown off, it affects us more both physically and mentally than we realize.
+When our sleep is below normal, when it’s broken up or thrown off, it affects us both physically and mentally much more than we know.

-Cellular repair slows down, healing and recovery decelerates, and we have a better chance to become ill.
+Cellular repair slows, healing and recovery slow, and we’re more likely to become ill.

 Cortisol is a key hormone which raises our stress levels.

 It’s released in the morning to help us wake up.
 If we’re tired, our body releases even more to help us through the day.

 Cortisol, especially when high, breaks down the calming neurotransmitters GABA and Serotonin, making it harder to relax, which we must do in order to prepare for sleep.

 Ideally, cortisol is supposed to be lowest before bedtime.
 When it’s not — we can’t sleep.
 It’s this lack of sleep that leads to even more cortisol being released the next day.